Mvwestbury/AncientGenomicsWorkshop25/README.md

 ### PCA (Genotype likelihoods and pseudo haploid base call) - RUN BUT CANCEL (TAKES TOO LONG)
 * Make a text file with a list of the bam files you want to use (e.g. ls /home/wpsg/workshop_materials/31_ancient_genomics/Spotted_map_bams/*bam > Bamlist.txt **make sure to remove outgroup bams (Aardwolf_map_merged_sort_RG_Hi1.bam and Striped_hyena_map_merged_sort_RG_Hi1.bam) if not necessary **)
+* You can also make one more manually using the BAM_information.txt from this Github
 * Make all Bamlist files necessary (Mapped to Spotted hyena, Mapped to Striped hyena, with and without outgroups)
 * Perform genotype likelihood (-GL + -Glf) and pseudohaploid (-doIBS) base calls in ANGSD - This example applies filters I commonly use, **if you want to know what all filters mean they are listed in the .arg file output after running the command or visit the website https://www.popgen.dk/angsd/index.php/ANGSD**